 MA Social Research (African Studies)

 MSc Environment, Development and Politics

 In order to apply for this scholarship, you must submit an application to both the University of Birmingham and the Commonwealth Scholarship Commission.

-You can complete the University's application via our online Commonwealth Shared Scholarship application form once the competition opens on 23 February 2018.
-You may submit the application form before you have received an offer from the University, however you must have secured your offer before the deadline of 31 March 2018 in order to be considered for a scholarship.
+Applications opened Commonwealth Scholarship Commission on 12 January 2019.
+You may submit your application form before you have received an offer from the University, however you must have secured your University offer before the deadline of 7 March 2019 at 16:00 UK time, in order to be considered for a scholarship.

 Funding, Graduation & Awards

 The University of Birmingham Postgraduate Funding Database entry for the Commonwealth Scholarship can be accessed here.